 Flush mounted sinks are set into the counter and align evenly with the countertop

 material (generally tile).
 These are referred to as a tile-in-flange.
 Only a few of our customers opt for a flush mounted sink.

 Countertop profiles: Countertops also have a dramatic effect on the look and feel of a kitchen.
 Other questions to ask include what shape or style should you use for the edge of your countertops.
 Rectangular edges, often referred to as eased edges, help to create clean lines and are often specified for contemporary kitchens.
 Those who want a traditional look and feel may opt for more ornate countertop profiles such as a bullnose or demi-bullnose.
 These are rounded edges.
 Edge choice also is affected by material.
 Consumers that opt for laminate are better served using an ease edge because rounded edges don’t look natural and it is nearly impossible to align seams.

 Toe kicks: Most people erroneously believe that toe kicks need to match cabinets.
 That may be the case in a number of kitchens, but in white kitchens you may want to consider another color.
 Consumers with white toe kicks are often frustrated by the amount of maintenance required to clean them.
 In many white kitchens, we recommend matching the toe kick color to appliances or countertops.

 What other questions do you need to ask and answer to ensure a successful outcome?
-Please give us a call at 401-463-1550 or visit our showroom at 139 Jefferson Boulevard, Warwick, RI and we will be happy to assist.
+Please give us a call at 401-463-1550 or visit our Design Center at 139 Jefferson Boulevard, Warwick, RI and we will be happy to assist.